-What are disability benefits and why are they important?
+What are short-term disability benefits and why are they important?

-Disability benefits help protect your paycheck and your standard of living if you become disabled.
-It provides benefits that replace a portion of your salary if you're out of work due to a qualified illness or injury.
-Pregnancy is also covered as a disability.
+Short-term disability benefits help to protect your paycheck and your standard of living if you become disabled.
+The benefits replace a portion of your salary if you're out of work due to a qualified illness or injury.
+Pregnancy also is covered as a disability.

 What is an elimination period?

-An elimination period is a period beginning when a member becomes eligible to receive payments and ending when payments start to be paid.
-Also known as Deductible Period or Waiting Period.
+An elimination period begins when a member becomes eligible to receive payments.
+It ends when payments start to be paid.
+It is also known as a deductible period or waiting period.

-Your employer determines the portion of benefit expense employees will be liable for.
+Your employer determines the portion of the benefit expense that an employee pays for.
 Contact your benefits administrator for more details about your specific plan.

 When should I file a claim?

-Generally, STD benefits have taxes withheld.
-For more information about your specific situation, you may wish to consult with your tax advisor.
+Generally, short-term disability benefits have taxes withheld.
+A tax advisor can provide more information about your specific situation.

-Are there any other factors that may affect the benefit payment I receive?
+Could any other factors affect the benefit payment I receive?

-If you are partially disabled and working, your benefit payments will be subject to the plan's description of how earnings affect the STD benefits.
+If you are partially disabled and working, your benefit payments may be affected.
+Your plan has a description of how earnings affect short-term disability benefits.

-What happens to my coverage if my employment is terminated?
+What happens to my coverage if my employment terminates?

 Your coverage ends.
-STD cannot be converted to an individual policy.
-If employment ends during a period of disability, STD benefits continue as long as you remain otherwise eligible under the plan.
+A short-term disability plan can't be converted to an individual plan.
+If your employment ends during a period of disability, the benefits continue as long as you remain otherwise eligible under the plan.

 What if I can't return to work?

-STD benefits continue for disabled employees subject to the plan's requirements for disability and to the maximum benefit period.
-If you still can't return to work at the end of your STD benefit period, you may be eligible for Long Term Disability benefits.
+If you still can't return to work at the end of your benefit period, you may be eligible for long-term disability benefits.

-If I return to work after receiving STD benefits and then go out again for the same diagnosis, is it a continuous claim or a new claim?
+If I return to work after receiving short-term disability benefits and then go out again for the same diagnosis, is it a continuous claim or a new claim?

-You will not have to re-satisfy the elimination period if you recover from a period of disability and the same (or related) disability recurs within the successive period outlined in the plan.
-If you recover from your disability, return to work and a new disability occurs, this disability will be treated separately, and a new elimination period would be required before STD benefits could begin again.
+If you recover from your disability, return to work and a new disability occurs, this disability will be treated separately.
+A new elimination period is required before short-term disability benefits could begin again.

-Your disability will not be covered if it does not meet the definition of disability in your plan.
-In addition, under certain circumstances, some disabilities that otherwise would meet the definition of disability may not be covered by your plan.
+Under certain circumstances, some disabilities that otherwise would meet the disability definition may not be covered.
 The list of circumstances may vary based on your employer's specific plan, but your disability is typically not covered if it:

-A person will not be deemed disabled and benefits will not be payable while the person is confined in a penal or correctional institution for conviction of a criminal or other public offense.
+Also, benefits aren't payable for any period of disability during which you're confined in a penal or correctional institution for conviction of a criminal or other public offense.